jrmccannon/blog-service/BlogService/Posts/SettingUpTheBlogMicroservice.md

 so we'll always be able to test.
 We'll denote this by prepending `TEST` to each file.

+## Building the First Test
+First let's build the file parsing since that's the main mechanism for returning our blog posts.
+We'll want to get the metadata out of each file.
+For the time being, that will be stored on the top of the file.

 ## Get Recent Posts